 Gougeon Brothers, Inc.

 Since its founding in 1982, the Independent Testing Lab has played a vital role in improving the local economy by providing analytical services and technical support.
 Housed within SVSU's College of Science, Engineering and Technology, the lab's primary function is to provide regional business and industry with access to the latest laboratory equipment necessary to improve existing products and bring new products to market.
 It has capabilities for mechanical, chemical and biological testing and uses the American Society of Testing Materials test procedures.
 It's also a hotbed of student participation, giving companies access to some of the brightest young minds while affording students the opportunity to experience real-world problems and real-time solutions.

 Mention ITL to area businesses who use its services and you'll hear the same words used over and over to describe it, words such as: creative, convenient, responsive, economical, flexible and problem solvers.

-Not only do companies gain access to instrumentation and lab space, but as an added value, they gain access to SVSu's faculty and staff or experts including up-and-coming student employees, Hart says.
-These student assistants receive experience that is so valuable when they make the transistion to industrial science and engineering positions.
+Not only do companies gain access to instrumentation and lab space, but as an added value, they gain access to SVSU's faculty and staff or experts including up-and-coming student employees, Hart says.
+These student assistants receive experience that is so valuable when they make the transition to industrial science and engineering positions.
 "We are educating the next generation of chemists and engineers."